 Printer Friendly Version

 DESCRIPTIONPercutaneous electrical nerve stimulation (PENS) and percutaneous neuromodulation therapy (PNT) are therapies that combine the features of electroacupuncture and transcutaneous electrical nerve stimulation (TENS).
-PENS is performed with a few needle electrodes while PNT uses very fine needle-like electrodes that are placed in close proximity to the painful area and stimulate peripheral sensory nerves in the soft tissue.
+PENS is performed with a few needle electrodes while PNT uses very fine needle-like electrode arrays that are placed in close proximity to the painful area to stimulate peripheral sensory nerves in the soft tissue.

 Percutaneous Neuromodulation TherapyTM (Vertis Neurosciences) received approval to market by the U.S. Food and Drug Administration (FDA) through the 510(k) process in 2002.
 The labeled indication reads as follows, "Percutaneous neuromodulation therapy (PNT) is indicated for the symptomatic relief and management of chronic and intractable pain and/or as an adjunctive treatment in the management of post-surgical pain and post-trauma pain."
 The Deepwave® Percutaneous Neuromodulation Pain Therapy System (Biowave) received 510(k) approval in 2006, listing the Vertis Neuromodulation system and a Biowave TENS unit as predicate devices.
 The Deepwave® system includes a sterile single-use percutaneous electrode array that contains 1,014 microneedles in a 1.5-inch diameter area.
 The needles are 736 microns (0.736 millimeters) in length; the patch is reported to feel like sandpaper or Velcro.

 See separate policy for Transcutaneous Electrical Nerve Stimulator (TENS)